 Get the relations of class ps:dependencies defined on the context element, as ps:relation[].
-Optionally accepts the relation type as argument to get only relations of the given type.
+Optionally accepts a non-empty relation type as argument to get only relations of the given type.
+Calling this function with an empty relation type creates an error.
 Fails if the context does not have element type.

-'''

-Examples

-specialedition->pv:Relations('my:extras')->

-pv:ForAll(r | re->pv:Targets()->pv:Size() <> 0)
+''' Examples specialedition->pv:Relations('my:extras')-> pv:ForAll(r | re->pv:Targets()->pv:Size() <> 0) '''

-'''